Barney's Great Adventure: Development

+In the early 1990s, a retreat was held at the Leach Austin Lakewood House, and it was there that the idea of a Barney movie was brought up as a goal and desire for Barney, as it was written on a piece of paper.
 Word of a Barney film first arose in November 1992 when Debbie Ries, sales director for The Lyons Group said plans for a movie was in the works.
 In 1993, it was later announced by creator Sheryl Leach at The National Press Club in Washington, D.C. that a movie is coming.
 Later in 1994, a Barney Magazine article had stated that Barney the Dinosaur would star in his first ever film entitled Barney: The Movie.

-At the time of development, all the major film studios wanted to do a Barney feature, with production companies pitching to the owners of Barney.
+At the time of development, around the mid-nineties, all the major film studios wanted to do a Barney feature, with production companies pitching to the owners of Barney.
 One studio even assembled executives together to sing "I Love You" to Sheryl Leach when she arrived to the respective studio.

-Trey Parker, the co-creator of South Park, was offered a million and a half dollars to direct the film, after the crew saw he could do funny things with kids since he did The Spirit of Christmas, although Parker politely declined the offer.

-It was originally going to be distributed worldwide by Geffen Pictures through Warner Bros. and produced by Sheryl Leach and Dennis DeShazer.
-According to Sheryl Leach, it had a release date for summer 1995.
+Trey Parker, co-creator of South Park, stated that he was offered $1.5 million to direct Barney’s Great Adventure after the underground success of The Spirit of Christmas.
+According to Parker, producers believed his ability to create humorous content with children made him a suitable choice for the project.
+However, he declined the offer.
+According to Stephen White, who wrote the film, actor Daniel Stern voiced interest in directing the film.
+The fim was originally going to be distributed worldwide by Geffen Pictures through Warner Bros. and produced by Sheryl Leach and Dennis DeShazer.
+Publicity shots of Barney alongside American film producer David Geffen were taken on the Warners Bros. lot in the early 1990s to promote the news.
 Warner Bros. and Lyons had disagreements over marketing, leading the latter to bring the film (with help from now former producer Geffen) to PolyGram.

 Steve Gomer, the director of the film, was approached for the film by an individual who called in regards that a musical Barney film was being made.
-Gomer had no interest in being apart of the Barney & Friends television series, but expressed interest in doing the film.
+Gomer had no interest in being a part of the Barney & Friends television series, but expressed interest in doing the film.

+Casting

+On July 25, 1996, it was announced that John Travolta, Demi Moore, Rosie O’Donnell, Arnold Schwarzenegger, and Maria Shriver were expected to make cameos in the film.
+These cameos never occurred in the final film.
+Actress Mara Wilson was offered a role in the film, but turned it down out of frustration of being branded in "cute" movies.
+According to Stephen White, American dancer, singer and actor Donald O'Connor was willing to portray Grandpa Greenfield in the film but was turned down by the film's producers.

 Filming

+Steve Gomer expressed desire to work in Montreal, Canada to save on the cost of filming.
 To Sheryl Leach, it was a joy of filming as she stated: